Perfecting the onboarding and features discovery for the Stax app redesign.

 Although I stepped away from the project as the app began to be built, I remained engaged with the team to ensure a smooth handoff and transition to the development phase.

-The redesigned Stax app launched globally on September 2022.
+The redesigned Stax app launched globally in September 2022.

 kickoff